facelessuser/BracketHighlighter/docs/src/markdown/installation.md

 ---

 1. Ensure Package Control is installed.
 Instructions are found [here][package-control-install].

 2. In Sublime Text, press ++ctrl+shift+p++ (Win, Linux) or ++cmd+shift+p++ (OSX) to bring up the quick panel and start typing `Package Control: Install Package`.
 Select the command and it will show a list of installable plugins.

 3. Start typing `BracketHighlighter`; when you see it, select it.

 4. Restart to be sure everything is loaded proper.

 5. Enjoy!

 ## Manual Installation

-!!! warning "Warning"
+/// warning | Warning
 This is not the recommended way to install BracketHighlighter for the average user.
 Installing this way **will not** get automatically updated.

 If you are forking for a pull request, you should **just** clone BH and run Package Control's `Satisfy Dependency` command to get all the dependencies.
+///

 For those who want to install BH without package control, here are the steps.
 It is understood that some people, for what ever reason, will prefer manual install and may even have legitimate reasons to do so.
 When going this route, you